The Anatomy of Your Glove

 Finding A Glove For Your Position

-To achieve your ultimate potential, choose a glove that’s appropriate for your position on the field.
+To achieve your ultimate potential, choose a baseball glove that’s appropriate for your position on the field.
 Here are a few things to look for:

 - Catchers should use a fingerless mitt with heavy padding to reduce the sting from the pitcher’s throw.
 A claw-like shape helps properly catch the pitch.
 This special design also helps to provide a target for the pitcher.